emilyerben/Light/README.md

 3. Brain Networktechnology (code name: Matrix)

 # Very Short Introduction <p>
-  Light is intended as a privacy maintaining decentralized organization for brain-to-machine and brain-to-brain communication, counteracting the thread of Artificial Intelligence and Death.
+  Light is intended as a privacy maintaining decentralized organization for brain-to-machine and brain-to-brain communication, counteracting the thread of Neurological Disorders, Artificial Intelligence and Death.
+We are looking forward to developing hardware and software, which can ultimately interact with the entire brain.